Alifasihy/Ali-anaconda/README.md

 ## Score
 Incorporating a score is actually quite simple.
 We need to initialize a score variable and increment it every time the snake eats the food.
 To display the score, we will need a new div before the canvas.

-We need to further update the move_snake method to incorporate the score:
+We need to further update the moveAnake method to incorporate the score:

 	function moveAna()
  	{